JoelKessler/PyGEDAI/README.md

 ## Tips and Troubleshooting

 - Ensure the leadfield covariance shape matches the EEG channel count.
 The functions raise a `ValueError` when dimensions disagree.
+- Double-check that the row and column order of the leadfield covariance matches your EEG channel order (e.g., channel index 0 in both tensors corresponds to C1); misalignment silently degrades cleaning quality.
 - The pipeline enforces even epoch lengths.
 If the requested epoch and sampling rate yield an odd sample count, GEDAI pads before processing and trims afterward.
 - When running on GPU, move both EEG data and leadfield tensors to the target device prior to calling the API.
 - Enable `verbose_timing=True` during development to gather profiling markers such as `start_batch`, `modwt_analysis`, and `batch_done`.